 Read on: Hawaii for History Lovers

 Fifth Leg: Mo’okini Heiau and Birthplace to Lapakahi State Historic Park, 15 minutes

 Just down the road, we stopped at the Lapakahi State Historic Park.
 The name means “Hill of the Whale,” and this is an ancient Hawaiian fishing village!
 The residents fished and did some whaling here, and you can still see whales during the late fall to early spring months.
 It was fascinating to walk around, and the attendant in the little building at the parking lot was happy to answer questions and give us a valuable overview of the site.
 Wear your sunscreen!

 Sixth Leg: Lapakahi State Historic Park to Kona, 1 hour

 Yep, we skipped everything else on the list!
 (Pu’ukohola National Historic Site, Hualalai, Kiholo Bay, Kikaua Point Park) By this time, the sun and driving had taken its toll, and we knew we could come back to see the other sites in the next couple of days if we wanted to.
 I’ll let you know, though, it actually took us close to 2.5 hours to get back to Kona, since we took what we thought would be a short detour to a bathroom, but it ended up adding extra time!

-Are you ready for your own Big Island road trip?
+Are you ready for your own Island of Hawai’i road trip?
 For more trip planning information, see my Hawaiian Islands Page!